Vasilije Adžić: Juventus

-2024–25 season

 On 11 July 2024, Serie A side Juventus announced the signing of Adžić on a three-year contract, with a reported €5.3 million fee.
 He was initially expected to join Juventus Next Gen, the club's reserve team in Serie C, before being promoted to the first team.
-Eventually, Adžić's rapid progress managed to impress manager Thiago Motta and his staff during pre-season, earning himself a spot with Juventus first team for the 2024–25 season.
+Eventually, Adžić's rapid progress managed to impress manager Thiago Motta and his staff during pre-season, earning himself a spot with the Juventus senior team for the 2024–25 season.
 He missed the first three matches of the season due to an injury and rejoined the team during the international break in September 2024.

 Adžić made his debut for the club on 19 October 2024, coming on as a substitute for Khéphren Thuram in the 72nd minute of a 1–0 Serie A win over Lazio.
-Three days later, he appeared in the UEFA Champions League for the first time, replacing Dušan Vlahović in the 68th minute of a 1–0 defeat against Stuttgart.
+Three days later, he appeared in the UEFA Champions League for the first time, replacing Dušan Vlahović in the 68th minute of a 1–0 defeat to Stuttgart.
 On 12 December 2024, he made his Coppa Italia debut, a 4–0 home win over Cagliari, replacing Vlahović in the 81st minute.
-In the meantime, he was involved with Juventus Next Gen, making his debut as a starter on 31 October 2024, in the Serie C match lost 0–1 against Sorrento.
+In the meantime, he was involved with Juventus Next Gen, making his debut as a starter on 31 October 2024, in a 0–1 Serie C defeat to Sorrento.

-On 9 February 2025, Adžić scored his first goal, a free kick in the 2–0 win against Benevento.
-On 12 March, he earned a penalty kick that allowed Juventus Next Gen to win against Sorrento as the club fought to reach the Serie C promotion play-offs, after having been at one point last in the table.
+On 9 February 2025, Adžić scored his first goal, a free kick in a 2–0 win against Benevento.
+On 12 March, he earned a penalty kick that allowed Juve Next Gen to win against Sorrento as the club fought to reach the Serie C promotion play-offs, after having been at one point last in the table.
 Overall, he scored four goals and provided two assists in 10 Serie C games in 2024–25.
 Despite being linked to several clubs, including Genoa, Lecce, Palermo, Sassuolo, Braga, and a Bundesliga club, through a loan, having achieved little play time in the first team, he ultimately stayed at Juventus.